influxdata/telegraf/plugins/inputs/opcua/README.md

 #  # Security mode: None, Sign, SignAndEncrypt.
 Default: auto
 security_mode = "None"
 #
 #  # Path to cert.pem.
-Required for security mode/policy != None
+Required for security mode/policy != None.
+If cert path is not supplied, self-signed cert and key will be generated.
-#  # cert = "/etc/telegraf/cert.pem"
+#  # certificate = "/etc/telegraf/cert.pem"
 #
 #  # Path to private key.pem.
-Required for security mode/policy != None
+Required for security mode/policy != None.
+If key path is not supplied, self-signed cert and key will be generated.
-#  # key = "/etc/telegraf/key.pem"
+#  # private_key = "/etc/telegraf/key.pem"
+#
+#  # To authenticate using a specific ID, select chosen method from 'Certificate' or 'UserName'.
+Else use 'Anonymous.'
+Defaults to 'Anonymous' if not provided.
+#  # auth_method = "Anonymous"
+#
+#  # Required for auth_method = "UserName"
+#  # username = "myusername"
+#
+#  # Required for auth_method = "UserName"
+#  # password = "mypassword"
 #
 #  ## Measurements
 #  ## node id to subscribe to